 External Ids for M6PR Gene

 This gene encodes a member of the P-type lectin family.
 P-type lectins play a critical role in lysosome function through the specific transport of mannose-6-phosphate-containing acid hydrolases from the Golgi complex to lysosomes.
 The encoded protein functions as a homodimer and requires divalent cations for ligand binding.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene.
 A pseudogene of this gene is located on the long arm of chromosome X. [provided by RefSeq, May 2011]

 GeneCards Summary for M6PR Gene

 M6PR (Mannose-6-Phosphate Receptor, Cation Dependent) is a Protein Coding gene.
-Diseases associated with M6PR include Mucolipidosis Ii Alpha/Beta and Lysosomal Storage Disease.
-Among its related pathways are Vesicle-mediated transport and Clathrin derived vesicle budding.
+Diseases associated with M6PR include Lysosomal Storage Disease and Mucolipidosis Ii Alpha/Beta.
+Among its related pathways are Vesicle-mediated transport and Phagosome.
 Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and mannose transmembrane transporter activity.

 Transport of phosphorylated lysosomal enzymes from the Golgi complex and the cell surface to lysosomes.
 Lysosomal enzymes bearing phosphomannosyl residues bind specifically to mannose-6-phosphate receptors in the Golgi apparatus and the resulting receptor-ligand complex is transported to an acidic prelyosomal compartment where the low pH mediates the dissociation of the complex.